amplication/docs/docs/how-to/platform-console.md

 ### Managing Templates

 Managing and updating templates is very similar to updating individual services.
-You have access to the same settings and options available for services, including:
+You have access to the same settings and most of the options available for services, including:

 - Viewing all templates in the Platform Console dashboard.
 - Adding entities to the service template.